 Productivity is a key factor to measure the business performance of an organization.
 Teams cannot achieve productivity without a level of trust to work autonomously.
 Building workforce trust allows teams to explore new ideas and make decisions empowering them to do their job.
 Productivity of physically isolated teams is all about prioritizing work and being able to adapt to changes on the fly.
-By optimizing this individual productivity, businesses can significantly improve its performance to ultimately increase business results.
+By optimizing this individual productivity, businesses can significantly improve their performance to ultimately increase business results.

 Here’s how three interdependent attributes can help remote teams optimize productivity in the current crisis to eventually increase business results.

 Working in remote agile teams can often present challenges that need to be overcome.
 The agile approach achieves productivity gains through effective communication and being highly responsive to customer demands.
 Agile practices such as gaining commitment to a set of goals, using the daily stand-up to ensure alignment, and delivering the tasks still apply while remote working.
 Agile keeps everyone focused on one task at a time, and this self-organized way of working leads to transparent goals, it promotes communication and, last but not least, increases productivity.